stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 A or B will be enough.
 Thank you for your contribution.

-> Type A: Push to Codeberg
+> Type A: Push to git

-1. Log in to *Codeberg*.
+1. Log in to this website.
-  - **WARNING**: Do note that Codeberg is blocking temporary email services and some minor email providers(not temporary email).
   - If you're Tor user, we recommend 'type B'.
 2. Click "*Fork*" button. (top-left corner)
 3. Edit text file.